 After all the snacking, you might want to let your stomach settle by shopping for a bit.
 Then, it’s time to enjoy a full meal at Moctezuma’s Restaurant & Tequila Bar.
 The bright fires and handmade tortillas welcome you to a Mexican dining experience unlike most in the United States.
 Start off with some chilaquiles and finish your meal with some shrimp and chorizo tacos or steak picado.
 If you didn’t fill up on Mexican brownies or deep fried ice cream, you should stop by Lolli & Pops.
 A classically themed candy shop, filled with so many sweet treats, you’ll have to take some home with you.

 Day two begins with an extravagant brunch at a Seattle classic.
 Salty’s at Redondo hosts brunch every Sunday, a brunch that includes not only made to order omelets and crepes, but fresh seafood, Belgian waffles, and a selection of carved meats.
-After a hearty brunch, head over to The Scotch & Vine and sample some 250+ artisan wines and scotches.

 The day only gets better, as your next stop should be Seattle Chocolates for their Experience Chocolate factory tour.
 The favorite purveyor of delectable delights only recently opened up their factory for tours and it does not disappoint.
 You’ll get to see how the chocolate is made from start to finish and yes, there are plenty of choco-samples to go around.